Last Updated on

-We as Indians don’t need any reason to be proud of our army.
+We as Indians don’t need any reason to be proud of Indian army.
 Staying away from their families, our soldiers give away their lives to make sure that we stay close to ours.
 And we will always be loyal to them as they have always been loyal to us.

 Today, this article is a tribute to all the soldiers and their families who are fighting with the odds to make sure we keep smiling.